Nyerguds/MobiusMapEditor/README.md

 The goal of the project is simply to improve the usability and convenience of the map editor, fix bugs, improve and clean its code-base, enhance compatibility with different kinds of systems and enhance the editor's support for mods.

+### Contributing

+Right now, I'm not really looking into making this a joint project.
+Specific bug reports and suggestions are always welcome though, but post them as issues.

+### Upgrading

+The settings of the program are apparently automatically saved under

+%localappdata%\Nyerguds\

+So if you install a new version, and your settings are gone, just go there and copy the settings file to the newest folder.

+---

+## Change log

 ### Features added by Rampastring:

 * Downsized menu graphics by a user-configurable factor so you can see more placeable object types at once on sub-4K monitors.